 Investing in REITs is quite easy especially considering that it is just like buying shares.
 If you aspire to invest in a REIT in Singapore, you will need an SGX CDP account and a brokerage account.
 Once you have the two accounts set up, then you should get the code of the target REIT that you plan to invest in, then use your brokerage account to buy into it.
 Alternatively, you can call your broker so that a manager can make the investment on your behalf.

 If you are new to investing and do not have an account, there is no need to visit the SGX CDP offices which are located at Buona Vista and Raffles Place.
 This is because brokerages will allow you to apply for both accounts in one go.
 The whole process should take about seven working days.

 Once the accounts have been approved, you can then carefully select the REIT that best suits you.
-Investors should consider some factors such as growth outlook, proper valuation, growth element, a good dividend yield and a proper cap rate.
-Investors should also avoid investing in REITs based on dividends, avoid investments with high interest rate risks, and also avoid investments in areas whose economic influences tend to be negative.
+Investors should consider some factors such as growth outlook, proper valuation, growth element, good dividend yield and a proper cap rate.
+Investors should also avoid investing in REITs based on dividends, avoid investments with high-interest rate risks, and also avoid investments in areas whose economic influences tend to be negative.

 How Singapore can invest in overseas REITs